qdrvm/kagome/docs/source/tutorials/private_network.md

 cd examples/network
 ```

-### Execute first validating node
+### Execute first block_validator node

-First we execute validating node in the similar way we did it during previous tutorial.
+First we execute block_validator node in the similar way we did it during previous tutorial.
 This node will produce and finalize blocks.

 To start with let's navigate into the node's folder: